 If you don’t always have the ability to get to Nickel Plate Arts gallery locations physically, we can bring our current works on display to you!

-Michael J. McGuire’s exhibit, #miracleartist, is on exhibit in the Stephenson House on the Nickel Plate Arts campus from May 6 through 28.
+Rodney Reveal’s exhibit, “Summer Showcase”, is on exhibit in the Stephenson House on the Nickel Plate Arts campus from June 3 through 25.
 The gallery is free and open to the public Wednesday-Friday 12pm to 5pm and Saturday from 10am-5pm.
-Meet Michael in-person at his reception on May 20 from 5pm-8pm at Nickel Plate Arts.
+Meet Rodney in-person at his reception on June 4 from 3pm-6pm at Nickel Plate Arts.

 Nickel Plate Arts is thrilled to announce a joint showcase, “NEIGHBORS”, in the Meyer Najem 2nd Floor Gallery from April 18 through June 27.
 After being postponed twice in the last two years due to the pandemic, this show will finally happen!